ghiscure/DevC/README.md

    ```
    https://devcenter.heroku.com/articles/deploying-nodejs
    ```
-   2. You must edit environment variable.
-You can use this [tutorial](https://devcenter.heroku.com/articles/config-vars) to edit env variable.
+   2. You must edit the environment variable.
+You can use this [tutorial](https://devcenter.heroku.com/articles/config-vars) to edit the env variable.
    ```
    https://devcenter.heroku.com/articles/config-vars
    ```